DevNetSandbox/sbx_multi_ios/nso-with-ansible/README.md

 You can use the provided URL to access the report.

-**NOTE:** you may need to change localhost to 10.10.20.20 to view this URL
+(TODO: **NOTE:**  you may need to change localhost to 10.10.20.20 to view this URL - user: admin password: admin)

 ### Applying Templates

 Templates can applied via CLI or API.

 ```
+# admin@ncs# config t
+Entering configuration mode terminal
-admin@ncs(config)# devices device-group all apply-template template-name standard_ntp
+# admin@ncs(config)# devices device-group all apply-template template-name standard_ntp
 apply-template-result {
     device nx
     result ok